rwynn/monstache-site/src/config.md

 If monstache has been configured with [elasticsearch-retry](#elasticsearch-retry) true, a failed request will be retried before being considered a failure.

+## prune-invalid-json

+boolean (default false)

+If you MongoDB data contains values like +Infinity, -Infinity, or NaN you will want to set this option to true.
+The Golang json serializer is not able to handle these values and the indexer will get stuck in an infinite loop.
+When this is set to true Monstache will drop those fields so that indexing errors do not occur.

 ## index-oplog-time

 boolean (default false)